-For details about installing OMi server, see the OMi Installation and Upgrade Guide.
+For details about installing OMi, see the OMi Installation and Upgrade Guide.

-Manually Creating the OMi Databases
+Manually creating the OMi databases

-After you have installed and configured Microsoft SQL Server, you create OMi databases for the storage of data collected by OMi.
+After you install and configure Microsoft SQL Server, you create OMi databases for the storage of data collected by OMi.

-You can allow OMi to create OMi databases for you using the configuration wizard.

-If you created the databases in advance (see below), you can connect OMi to the existing databases from the configuration wizard.
+You can also allow OMi to create OMi databases for you by using the configuration wizard.
+If you created the databases in advance, you can connect OMi to the existing databases from the configuration wizard.
 For information on the configuration wizard, see the OMi Installation and Upgrade Guide.

-- "Creating Databases" on the next page - "Creating the Objects" on the next page
+- "Creating databases" on the next page - · "Creating objects" on the next page